oscar-anderson/EEG-Fringe-P3-analysis/README.md

 ## Contents
 ### README.md
-This file.
+-This file.
 ### Proposal/
-This contains the written research proposal for the project (in .docx and .md format).
+-This folder contains the written research proposal for the project (in .docx and .md format).
 This proposal outlines the background, aims, methodology and planned analysis of the study.

 ### Code/
-This contains the required code for this project, contained in the following subfolders:
+-This folder contains the required code for this project, contained in the following subfolders:
 - #### Preprocessing/
   This contains all scripts and functions used in the data preproccessing of this project:
   - ##### preprocess.m